 Here is one of the best Mathematician stories, ever.
 I am telling it now because (1) the statute of limitations expired long ago and (2) it provides some perspective on a guy who would walk ten miles on a broken hip.

 The Mathematician and I shared a suite of rooms in the Princeton graduate college dorms one summer.
 We were getting ready to move to a place off campus, and all our stuff was in boxes, piled up to the ceiling.

-On the morning in question I took off to work on my dissertation in the computer lab on the third floor in the East Pyne Building.1 So there I am, typing away on a tiny screen, amber letters onto a black background, when the Mathematician comes flying into the room, out of breath.
+On the morning in question I took off to work on my dissertation in the computer lab on the third floor in the East Pyne Building.[1.
+Note: this is long before anybody had a computer of their own, and the computers were the kind you hooked up to a mainframe by way of a telephone handset you forced into rubber cups on a big modem.
+And you could input only one line of text at a time.
+It makes me laugh to think about it.
+Shortly thereafter the computer were upgraded and we got software.
+I wrote my doctoral dissertation with WordPerfect 1.2.]
+So there I am, typing away on a tiny screen, amber letters onto a black background, when the Mathematician comes flying into the room, out of breath.
 Fortunately there was nobody else in the room at the time, because he flings himself down next to me and says I don’t want you to be mad at me.

 Interesting start to the conversation.

 This is what happened, he tells me.
 Somebody knocked on the dorm room door.
 Nothing good ever comes of answering a knock at the door, because the fire inspectors stood there looking serious.
 Now, he believed there was nothing to worry about — we had no coffee makers or toasters or anything that produced heat — so he let them in.

 These two inspector types have a quick look around the two rooms and a bath, and they’re about to leave when one them scans the tower of packed boxes.
 He points to one of them near the top and asks the question.
 Is that a toaster oven box?